devmiek/santa/README.md

 )
 ```

-In the above sample code, a structured logger with default options is used to print a structured log message with INFO log level to the standard output device (os.Stdout, os.Stderr).
+In the above sample code, a structured logger with default options is used to print a structured log message with INFO log level to the standard output device (`os.Stdout`, `os.Stderr`).
 If you format the output manually, it should look like this:

 ```json
 {